 What is vendor management?

-- Procurement – finding and sourcing vendors
+- Procurement Management – finding and sourcing vendors

-- Contract Management – executing and managing contracts with vendors
+- Contract Management – executing and managing contracts

-Vendor Management Framework
+The Importance of a Vendor Management Framework

 Vendor Centric’s Vendor Management Framework is comprised of two main sections.
 The first section (the outer ring) defines the six stages of the vendor lifecycle that need to be managed over the course of your relationship.